Tsuruga Station: Station layout

-The station platforms can be divided into two areas: the outdoor conventional area for local trains, and the Shinkansen building serving long-distance trains.
-The main link is the pedestrian bridge that starts behind the station's front building at the West Exit, crosses over and serve the conventional platforms, and connects to the second-floor concourse of the Shinkansen building.
+The station platforms can be divided into two areas: the long-existing conventional area now reserved for local trains, and the newer Shinkansen building serving long-distance trains.
+The main link is the pedestrian bridge that starts behind the station's entrance building at the West Exit, crosses over and serve the conventional platforms, and connects to the second-floor concourse of the Shinkansen building.
+The East Exit was created in tandem with the opening of the Shinkansen and is housed in that building.

 The conventional area consists of three island platforms serving seven tracks.
 The overhead lines are powered using 1,500 V DC, although heading north on the Hapi-Line Fukui Line the electrification soon changes to 20 kV AC (60 Hz).

 The Shinkansen building has two platform levels with the concourse sandwiched in between.
 The Shinkansen platforms, on the third floor at 21 metres above ground and consisting of two island platforms serving four tracks, is the tallest on the Shinkansen network.
 The height allows the tracks to continue over a nearby road viaduct.
 The first floor has two island platforms with four tracks for conventional limited express services from Osaka and Nagoya, that previously continued to Kanazawa via the outdoor conventional platforms but now terminate here to relay passengers to the Shinkansen.